Jrogbaaa/MSA/FIREBASE_RULES.md

 1. Click **Publish** in the Firebase Console
 2. Wait for rules to deploy (should take a few seconds)

-### Step 4: Test Property Upload
+### Step 4: Test Message System
 1. Go back to your admin dashboard
-2. Click "Test Permissions" to verify the fix
+2. The unread message count should now appear
-3. Try uploading a property again
+3. Try submitting a contact form to test

 ---